-That is the anesthesiologist’s primary job, adjusting the amount of anesthesia based on the patient’s vital signs so that a patient does not crash and die on the operating table.
+That is the anesthesiologist’s primary job: adjusting the amount of anesthesia based on the patient’s vital signs so that the patient does not crash and die on the operating table.
 They walk that fine line while trying to give the patient enough anesthesia to keep the patient asleep during the procedure

 It will take at least 24 hours for that anesthesia to wash out of the body.